justinkook/emoryrehabilitation/README.md

 # Emory Rehabilitation
 This is a mobile app for Emory Rehabilitation Outpatient services that allows users to search for Emory postacute care services by specialty type, location, and languages.

+Future Implementations:

+* Login feature with personalized landing page
+  - Shows user's doctor, insurance, upcoming appointments.
+* Filter by insurance and user's current insurance provider.
+* Each location shows hours and affiliated doctors.
+* Appointment reservation system if it does not conflict with Health-Connection

 ## Getting Started

 To get started with this project you will need to clone into the repository on your machine.
 Once you have cloned the repository you will need to run `npm install` to install all of the needed packages to run the app.
 After you have installed the needed packages you can start a local server by running `npm start` in your terminal.
 Now you are ready run our app locally.